bknyaz/autocnn_unsup/README.md

 - Xeon CPU E5-2620 v3 @ 2.40GHz

 ## Results
-- So far, the model is purely unsupervised, i.e. fine tuning is not applied.
+- So far, the model is purely unsupervised, i.e., label information is not used to train filters
 - Also, no data augmentation and no cropping is applied, other than horizontal flipping when specified (see Tables below).
 - flip - indicates that flipping (horizontal reflection, mirroring) is applied only for training samples (the test set is not augmented).